isomerpages/moe-zhenghuapri/_our-info-hub/Our Partners/Alumni.md

 Name: **Mr Tan Koon Sheng, PBM**<br>
 Short introduction: Koon Sheng graduated from Zhenghua Primary School in 1999 and was a librarian during his primary school days.
 Koon Sheng loves reading and would spend his days in the school’s library reading books.<br>
 Koon Sheng is currently working with Singapore Post as a District Manager.
-He enjoys doing volunteer work and prawning.
+He enjoys doing volunteer work and prawning.<br>

+**Vice Chairman**

+Name: **Ken Seow**<br>
+Short introduction: Ken graduated from Zhenghua in 1999.
+He is Assistant Vice President at Manulife Financial Advisors.
+He helps his clients achieve financial freedom through investments and protection.
+He is also the Chief Marketing Officer of Yimun Pte Ltd, a local book series interpreting YiJing through comics.
+Ken sees the importance of learning constantly.
+He graduated with an MBA in Global Financial Services after working for a number of years.
+He enjoys spending time with his family.<br>